FNALLPC/cms-das-pre-exercises/_episodes/02-CMSDASPreExercise-CMSLPC.md

 # The basics
 The `cmslpc` cluster consists of a large number of "interactive nodes," which users login to via SSH, and an even larger number of "worker nodes," which are used for large-scale "batch" computing.
-We will use the [AlmaLinux 8](https://almalinux.org/) operating system (OS), a community-supported OS that is binary-compatible with Red Hat Enterprise Linux (RHEL).
+We will use the [AlmaLinux 9](https://almalinux.org/) operating system (OS), a community-supported OS that is binary-compatible with Red Hat Enterprise Linux (RHEL).
-AlmaLinux 8 was chosen for CMS Run 3 data processing (AlmaLinux 9 is also available and works for most user software; see [these slides](https://indico.cern.ch/event/1126678/contributions/4786719/attachments/2417994/4138224/OandC-OS-Runs3.pdf) for the gory details).
+AlmaLinux 8 was chosen for CMS Run 3 data processing, and we are gradually migrating towards the newer AlmaLinux 9.
+See [these slides](https://indico.cern.ch/event/1126678/contributions/4786719/attachments/2417994/4138224/OandC-OS-Runs3.pdf) for the gory details).
-CMS users are allocated storage space in a few places: (1) a small home directory (2 GB) at `/uscms/home/username`, ; (2) a medium storage directory (200 GB, not backed up!) at `/uscms_data/d[1-3]/username`, which is softlinked in your home directory at `/uscms/home/username/nobackup`, and (3) a large storage directory on EOS (2 TB) (special filesystem, more info later in this lesson).
+CMS users are allocated storage space in a few places:
+ - (1) a small home directory (2 GB) at `/uscms/home/username`, ;
+ - (2) a medium storage directory (200 GB, not backed up!) at `/uscms_data/d[1-3]/username`, which is softlinked in your home directory at `/uscms/home/username/nobackup`, and
+ - (3) a large storage directory on EOS (2 TB) (special filesystem, more info later in this lesson).

-The `lxplus` cluster is configured similarly, with slightly different paths and quotas allocated to users (note that `lxplus.cern.ch` is an alias for `lxplus9.cern.ch`, a login node running AlmaLinux 9 OS; use `lxplus8.cern.ch` to get
+The `lxplus` cluster is configured similarly, with slightly different paths and quotas allocated to users (note that `lxplus.cern.ch` is an alias for `lxplus9.cern.ch`, a login node running AlmaLinux 9 OS; use `lxplus8.cern.ch` to get on a AlmaLinux 8 node.

 # Logging in
 Let's try logging in to `cmslpc` using SSH.
 SSH is a very widely used program for logging into remote Unix clusters; you can check out the [HSF SSH exercise](https://hsf-training.github.io/hsf-training-ssh-webpage/) to learn more, but for now you can just follow the commands in this exercise.
-The authentication for cmslpc uses kerberos (your university cluster may allow simple password login or certificate login, which are not covered here).
+The authentication for cmslpc uses [kerberos](https://en.wikipedia.org/wiki/Kerberos_(protocol)) (your university cluster may allow simple password login or certificate login, which are not covered here).

-First, if you have not configured SSH and kerberos on your own computer, please follow [these directions](https://uscms.org/uscms_at_work/computing/getstarted/uaf.shtml).
+First, if you have not configured SSH and kerberos on your own computer, you will need to set up a Kerberos configuration file (`krb5.conf`)  and a SSH configuration file (`~/.ssh/config`).
+You can follow the [prerequisites section here](https://www.uscms.org/uscms_at_work/computing/getstarted/uaf.shtml#prerequisites).
 Once you have the cmslpc-specific SSH and kerberos configuration, execute the following command in the terminal on your own computer:

 ```shell
 kinit <YourUsername>@FNAL.GOV